 The SUbscription Concealed Identifier, called SUCI, is a privacy preserving identifier containing the concealed SUPI.

-The UE shall generate a SUCI using a protection scheme (see Annex C) with the raw public key that was securely provisioned in control of the home network.
+The UE shall generate a SUCI using a protection scheme with the raw public key that was securely provisioned in control of the home network.
+The protection schemes shall be the ones specified in Annex C or the ones specified by the HPLMN.

 The UE shall construct a scheme-input from the subscription identifier part of the SUPI, as specified by the protection scheme.
 The UE shall execute the protection scheme with the constructed scheme-input as input and take the output as the scheme-output.